 At first, many stores monitored occupancy using pen and paper.
 When it became clear that these regulations would become the new normal for the foreseeable future, many stores realized how impractical this method was.
 They had to have at least one employee standing at the door to tally visitors during all store hours.
 Even with paper in hand, it’s easy for someone to lose count.
 Not to mention, it’s one less employee available to keep up with the store’s rigid new sanitation needs.

 Time-of-flight overhead people counters made it possible for stores to handle their occupancy counting automatically.
 Paired with the right software, an overhead door counter device can track capacity in real time.
 Convenient interfaces can tell employees and customers how many people are in the store and how many more can enter.
 As soon as this technology became available early on in the pandemic, it exploded onto the retail scene.

-Here at Traf-Sys, we offer our clients the SafeCount and SafeEntry occupant monitoring systems.
+Here at Traf-Sys, we offer our clients the SafeEntry occupant monitoring systems.
 As retailers continue to recognize capacity limits as a long-term reality, we’ve seen more and more businesses adopting this cutting-edge technology.
 Live capacity monitoring has undoubtedly seen an enormous uptick in attention recently.
 And it’s more than just a fad.
 This technology has both immediate and long-term benefits that will continue to serve businesses long after the COVID-19 pandemic is behind us.

 How People Counting Benefits Businesses

 If people counters are new territory for your business, you’ll be glad to know that they can benefit your business in multiple ways.
 Here are just some of the benefits of people counting systems: